 The full 2017 draft Staff Report and 2017 draft Action Plan were noticed for a 53-day public comment period, including a public workshop, to be followed by an adoption hearing that was scheduled for December 13, 2017.
 However, in light of devastating impacts to the Russian River community related to the October 2017 fires, the hearing was postponed.

-During the intervening period, the State Water Board has adopted statewide bacteria water quality objectives and implementation options to protect water contact recreational users from the effects of pathogens in California water bodies.
+During the intervening period, the State Water Board adopted statewide bacteria water quality objectives and implementation options to protect water contact recreational users from the effects of pathogens in California water bodies.

 The 2018 adoption of statewide bacteria objectives led Regional Water Board staff to re-analyze E. coli bacteria data in the Russian River watershed through the lens of the new Statewide Bacteria Provisions, as well as enterococci data in the lower river based on the salinity threshold associated with the statewide objectives.
 This re-analysis included the elimination of consideration of fecal coliform data and the use of a six-week rolling geometric mean (GM) and the statistical threshold value (STV) for E. coli bacteria data (in freshwater) and enterococci data (in waters meeting the salinity threshold established by the State Water Board).
-Further, staff have applied the Water Quality Control Policy For Developing California’s Clean Water Act Section 303(d) List (2015) (303(d) Listing Policy) exceedance frequency recommendations to guide the assessment of pollution and impairment to ensure harmony with the upcoming update to the 303(d) list, which will also be presented to the Regional Water Board in 2019 .
-Thesechanges to staff’s approach are consistent with public comment received during 2017 and have led to refinement of both Chapter 3 Bacteria Standards and Other Indicators of Pathogen Pollution and Chapter 4 Evidence of Pollution of the 2019 Staff Report.
-Further, alterations to the area of the Russian River Watershed defined as impaired and polluted has affected the geographic scope of the APMP area.
+Further, staff applied the thresholds from the binomial tables of the Water Quality Control Policy For Developing California’s Clean Water Act Section 303(d) List (2015) (303(d) Listing Policy) to inform the assessment of pollution and impairment, for the specific purpose of ensuring harmony with the upcoming update to the 303(d) list, which was to be presented to the Regional Water Board in 2019.
+Instead, the 303(d) list was presented directly to the State Water Resources Control Board in 2020 as part of the 2018 Integrated Report.
+The changes made in 2019 were consistent with public comment received during 2017 and led to refinement of both Chapter 3 Bacteria Standards and Other Indicators of Pathogen Pollution and Chapter 4 Evidence of Pollution of the 2019 Staff Report.
+Further, comparison of data to the thresholds from the binomial tables of the Listing Policy, plus consideration of evidence of fecal waste source, affected the geographic scope of the Advanced Protection Management Program (APMP) area as defined in the TMDL Action Plan.

-A response to public comments document has been produced, which addresses each of the significant comments submitted during the 2015, 2017 and 2019 public review periods.
-The response to comments document also includes a summary of the changes to the staff report that have been made in each iteration of the project since 2015.
+A response to public comments document was produced, which addressed each of the significant comments submitted during the 2015, 2017 and 2019 public review periods.
+The response to comments document also included a summary of the changes to the staff report that were made in each iteration of the project since 2015 up through 2019.